neopragma/javahellolib/README.md

 * Using Maven for Java projects - _check_
 * Separation of concerns - _check_
 * Using a version control system - _check_
+* Test-driving application code through microtests - _check_
 * Single branch strategy - _check_
 * Setting up continuous integration - _check_
 * Using an IDE
 * Packaging a reusable jar to be uploaded to a repository
-* Test-driving application code through microtests
 * Benefits of frequent commits
 * Organizing an automated test suite